Microsoft's cloud business powers 10% growth in quarterly profits - KESQ

 Microsoft’s growth was led by its cloud computing business, where quarterly revenue rose 19% to $28.5 billion.

-The Redmond, Washington-based company doesn’t report revenue specifically from AI products but says it tries to infuse the technology into all of its business segments, including its cloud computing contracts, its workplace software and its Windows computer operating system.
+The Redmond, Washington-based company doesn’t report revenue specifically from AI products but says it has infused the technology into all of its business segments, including its cloud computing contracts, its workplace software and its Windows computer operating system.
+Much of its generative AI technology has been built as part of its multibillion-dollar investments in OpenAI, maker of ChatGPT.

+Revenue from Microsoft’s productivity services – such as its Office line of products – rose 11% to $20.3 billion.

+Microsoft’s personal computing business, centered on licensing its Windows operating system, made $15.9 billion for the quarter, up 14% from last year.